 Bottom line: Most organizations are moving toward targeted GCC High deployments that protect CUI without requiring a full tenant migration.

-Planning Your Move to GCC High: Choosing the Right Deployment Strategy
+Planning Your Move to GCC High

-Organizations pursuing GCC High are no longer following a one‑size‑fits‑all path.
-While some still choose a full GCC High tenant deployment and migration, many are taking a more deliberate approach, leveraging secure GCC High enclaves for only the users and workloads that truly require it.
-This shift reflects a growing recognition that compliance requirements such as CMMC, DFARS, and ITAR are best addressed through targeted controls, not blanket migrations.
+Organizations pursuing GCC High are no longer following a one‑size‑fits‑all approach.
+While some still choose a full GCC High tenant deployment and migration, many are taking a more deliberate approach—leveraging secure GCC High enclaves for only the users and workloads that truly require it.

-Ultimately, the most successful strategies begin with the right questions: what data is being handled, which users need access, and which compliance frameworks apply.
 GCC High isn’t being avoided—it’s being adopted intentionally, in ways that balance security, compliance, operational efficiency, and cost.